noobping/sumire/README.md

-# Tiny LISTEN.moe Gnome App
+# a tiny Gnome App for LISTEN.moe

 Anime/Japanese Radio powered by LISTEN.moe!